Cesium-Lab/heart/api/BIG.md

 2. Organizations
 3. Interactions

-Then validate the data.

-Later:
+Then:

 4. Events
 5. Opportunities
 6. Projects
 7. Songs

-Once PostgreSQL becomes reliable, decide which Notion components remain useful.
+Once PostgreSQL is reliable, decide whether structured Notion databases are still useful.

-Long-form information can still live in Notion even if structured entities move to SQL.
+Long-form information can remain in Notion if useful.

 For example: